U.S. House Democrats adopt mobile internet voting for leadership contests

 The House’s Information Resources office reviewed the software’s security and then installed it on lawmakers’ phones ahead of the contests, a House Information Resources spokesperson confirmed.

-Markups’ development was accelerated in March by the coronavirus.
-The virus continues to impact lawmakers’ ability to travel to Washington to cast votes and meet with colleagues, making the app’s launch timely.
+Markup’s development was accelerated in March by the advent of the coronavirus.
+The virus continues to affect lawmakers’ ability to travel to Washington to cast votes and meet with colleagues, making the app’s launch timely.

 While the concept of internet-based mobile phone voting has been discussed in the civic technology industry for several years, cybersecurity experts have generally warned against its widespread deployment due to the possibility of cyberattacks.

-As a sign of the app’s security, Redmond said, Markup ERVS, a product of Washington, D.C.-based government tech startup Markup LLC, was built in partnership with Microsoft.
+As a sign of the app’s security, Redmond said, Markup ERVS, a product of Washington-based government tech startup Markup LLC, was built in partnership with Microsoft Corp.

 The votes themselves are also encrypted in transit, Redmond said.